How to Clean a Coffee Maker

 Nothing can ruin a coffee lover's day quite like a bad cup of coffee.
 The oily residue from daily brewing, along with hard water deposits and other impurities, can build up in your coffee maker over time, ultimately ruining your morning pick-me-up.

-To help prevent this, wash removable parts, such as the carafe and filter basket, after every use.
-You can hand wash them at the sink with warm soapy water or in the dishwasher if the parts are dishwasher safe.
+Whether you're cleaning a drip coffee maker, pour-over, capsule coffee maker, French press, or another type of coffee-making gadget, you should be washing the removable parts after every use.
+You can hand wash pieces like the carafe and filter basket at the sink with warm soapy water or in the dishwasher if the parts are dishwasher safe.

 Otherwise, deep clean removable parts, wipe down the outside of the machine, and descale the interior about once a month following the directions below.
-Simple Green All-Purpose Cleaner is both a cleaner and a degreaser, making it perfect for wiping away oily coffee build-up.
-It's also non-toxic, so it's safe to use on your kitchen appliances.
+Simple Green All-Purpose Cleaner is both a cleaner and a degreaser, making it perfect for wiping away oily coffee residue.
+Plus, the scented formula deodorizes without leaving behind a residue that your next cup of joe could absorb.

 Make sure your coffee pot is cool before you begin cleaning.

 - Rinse.
 Remove the filter basket and carafe from the machine and rinse them with clean water.

 - Mix your Simple Green solution.
 Fill a large bowl with ¼ of a cup of Simple Green All-Purpose Cleaner per 2 cups of water.

 - Soak filter basket.
 Place the filter basket in the solution and allow it to soak for about 10 minutes.

 - Soak carafe.
 Simultaneously, fill the carafe with the same Simple Green solution and allow that to soak for 10 minutes.
 Lightly scrub if necessary.